-My son had been asking for chickens since last Spring but as many of you know, life was insane last year and I just couldn’t wrap my head around something else to take care of.
+My son had been asking for chickens since last Spring but as many of you know, life was insane a few years ago and I just couldn’t wrap my head around something else to take care of.

 You know how it goes when a kid wants an animal, YOU as the parent end up taking care of it.